pinterest/PINFuture/README.md

 ### Errors and exceptions

 PINFuture does not capture Exceptions thrown by callbacks.
-On platforms that PINFuture targets, `NSException`s are generally fatal and `NSError`s are non-exceptional failures.
+On platforms that PINFuture targets, `NSException`s are generally fatal.
 PINFuture deals with `NSError`s.

-## Reference
+## API Reference

 ### Constructing